 Most of the interesting features were on a stretch of land situated between our families' property.
-Sticking to our unconventional naming system, we called that area the Morgan's Place even though the family actually living there had a different name.
-The Morgans lived there prior to the current owners and they developed a legendary status.
-Being new to the area, I never knew them, but, with Todd's recollections of them, I had a picture in my mind of the Cartwright's from the TV show Bonanza.
+Sticking to our unconventional naming system, we called that area the Morgans Place even though the family actually living there had a different name.
+The Morgan family lived there prior to the current owners and they developed a legendary status.
+I never knew them, but, thanks to Todd's recollections of them, I had a picture in my mind of the Cartwrights from the TV show Bonanza.
 This area featured a wide, grassy hill with an old barn standing at the top.
 The older couple who lived there never complained about us roaming around their land or using their barn.
 We assumed they didn't know, but they probably did and just enjoyed watching us.
 From the barn loft, we enjoyed a commanding view of the entire hillside and most of our landmarks.
 Given its strategic position, it was an ideal fort.

-We spent most of our waking hours together and often had sleep overs.
-The best part of our sleep overs was the food our mom's provided: lemon icebox pies at Todd's house, fresh popcorn at mine, and a breakfast feast at both.
+We spent most of our waking hours together and often had sleepovers.
+The best part of our sleepovers was the food prepared by our moms: lemon icebox pies at Todd's house, fresh popcorn from the stove at mine, and a breakfast feast at both.
 The only breaks came when we were grounded by our parents.
-Usually, if I was grounded, he was too, because any mischief we engaged in we did it together.
+Usually, if I was grounded, he was too, because any mischief we engaged in we did together.
 We even made a pact that it was completely legal to blame each other when we got in trouble.
-We formed the pact on the walk home from our big adventure to Calf Hill.
-This strategy worked well and seemed to reduce the severity of punishments.
+I think we formed the pact on the walk home from our big adventure to Calf Hill.
+I'm not sure how effective this strategy was at reducing the severity of punishments, but we felt clever.

 We usually camped out in the woods a couple of times each year.
 We would spend hours preparing our campsite during the day, collecting wood, setting up the tent, and clearing out a place for a fire.
-At dusk, we would light the fire with help from Todd's brother or my dad, roast hot dogs and marshmallows, and just shoot the breeze under that stars.
-When we were ready to sleep, we usually walked back home, either because we missed our beds or, more often than not, because we spooked ourselves by telling scary stories.
+At dusk, we would light the fire with help from Todd's brother or my dad, roast hot dogs and marshmallows, and just shoot the breeze under the stars.
+When we were ready to sleep, we usually walked back home, either because we missed our beds or, more often than not, because we spooked ourselves by telling ghost stories.
 The next day, we would develop poison ivy rashes or chigger bites, usually both.
-It took at least a week for us to recover and we never remembered seeing the poison ivy.
+It usually took at least a week for us to recover, but it was worth the trouble.

 Looking back, I can't imagine a better setting for two young country boys growing up.
-We enjoyed wide open spaces, avoided MTV and other worldly distractions, and our imaginations flourished.
-If we had lived in the city or had cable TV, I doubt we would have been so close.
+We enjoyed wide open spaces, avoided TV and other worldly distractions, and our imaginations flourished.
+If we had lived in the city, I doubt we would have been so close.
 The woods were like a catalyst that strengthened our friendship and yielded a multitude of golden memories.
-Although we were close, we had our share of fights and arguments along the way.
+Although we were close, we had our share of arguments and a few fights, probably because we had spent too much time together.
 That said, it never took us long to patch things up and pick back up where we left off.
-Nothing this side of heaven will ever be perfect, but growing up in our corner of Leeville sure seemed like paradise.
+We were polar opposites, in some ways, and yet identical in other ways.
+Clearly, the chemistry worked well.
+Perfection, we both knew, was reserved for heaven, but growing up together in our corner of Leeville sure seemed like paradise.

 © Chad A. Steed